Tenderly/tenderly-rabby-transaction-preview/README.md

 <img width="400" alt="image" src="https://github.com/Tenderly/tenderly-rabby-transaction-preview/assets/26412515/6303b243-9700-4458-a258-18418ac7b97d">

-You can see the whole simulated transaction on Tenderly Dashboard here:
+You can see the whole simulated transaction on the Tenderly Dashboard here:

 https://dashboard.tenderly.co/shared/simulation/a2690d05-6136-47b8-af83-b264e3defc1a